umd-lhcb/lhcb-ntuples-gen/docs/physics/b0_oscillation.md

 as we only know the quark content of the $B$ mesons, be it $B_0$ or $\bar{B_0}$, before they decay.

-However, for MC truth reconstruction, we are concerned about the initial states of the $B$ mesons.
+However, for MC truth reconstruction (this applies to `MCDecayTreeTuple` only), we are concerned about the _initial states_ of the $B$ mesons.
 Instead of naively writing decay descriptors like this:
 ```python
 '${b0}[B~0 -> ${dst}(D*(2010)+ -> ${d0}(D0 -> ${k}K- ${pi}pi+) ${spi}pi+) ${mu}mu-]CC'
 ```